CISO Best Practices to Make Informed Decisions

-A security program is the key to helping a CISO, and the organization itself make informed decisions.
+An effective security program is the key to helping a CISO — and the entire team — make informed decisions about their current state.

 Take advantage of a complete experienced team, performing as if it were your very own.

 The CISO's Role in a Security Program

 A security program is a system of policies and procedures put in place to protect sensitive data, as well as evaluating applicable risks and the potential impact these risks and vulnerabilities might have on the organization in the event of their exploitation.

 An effective cyber security program should also include various measurement activities to evaluate how efficiently the security program itself is performing these tasks.

 The security team is tasked with implementing, managing, and executing each of the activities in this system with specific roles leading specific program areas.

 The CISO is the leader of the security program — their role is to understand what’s going on in the security program and how it fits into the bigger picture of the organization.

 Other members of a security team include the security architect, who leads the construction and deployment of the network’s security and the associated tools and solutions used throughout the organization.